Ada-Developers-Academy/core/representing-data/data-and-json.md

 ## What is JSON?

 JSON is a specific kind of format that can hold and represent data.
-JSON does not belong to any specific programming language; JSON is used as one language-independent way to represent data.
-JSON uses conventions that are familiar to many programming languages, and can be used for machines to parse and generate.
+JSON does not belong to any specific programming language; JSON is one language-independent way to represent data.
+JSON uses conventions that are familiar to many programming languages, and is used for machines to parse and generate.

 JSON is purely text, but represents data as a combination of _ordered lists of values, or arrays,_ and _name/value pairs, or "objects."_

 Callout: JSON stands for "JavaScript Object Notation."
-This name implies that the format mimics how JavaScript objects look, as JSON was inspired by JavaScript standards.
+JSON was inspired by JavaScript standards, and its syntax mimics some JavaScript patterns.
 However, JSON is used today as a language-independent data format.

 ### Example JSON